 Perfect for Sunday dinners, especially on chilly fall or winter nights.
 I hope you love it!

 - Beef: I like to use a slow-cooking boneless beef cut like chuck. (also called Chuck Shoulder, Pot Roast Chuck, Cross Rib Roast, Chuck Roast, Blade Roast)

 - Tomatoes: Use good quality canned tomatoes.

 - Wine: Use a good quality red wine like a merlot or cabernet, not a cooking wine…the wine you use should be good enough to drink!
 Substitute: if you don’t want to use wine, just replace it with beef stock.

-- Pasta: You can serve this Beef Ragu with any spaghetti-type pasta, but our absolute favourite (and the only pasta I will ever use for this) is Pappardelle!
+- Pasta: You can serve this Beef Ragu with any spaghetti-type pasta or penne, but our absolute favourite (and the only pasta I will ever use for this) is Pappardelle!
 You can find these fresh noodles in most grocery stores around the deli area.
 Tagliatelle pasta is great too.

 - Pasta Water: Make sure to RESERVE about 1 cup of the pasta water.
 You will be adding it to the sauce near the end.
 The starch in the pasta water is a great emulsifier that makes the sauce creamy and thick enough to stick to the noodles.